ultravoid/ultravoid.github.io/_posts/2021-5-25-reformaent.md

 Prix: "alright I'm taking your armor off and going to see how bad this is"<br>
 Shemeshea "OK doc"<br>

 This is definitely were all the blood came from.
-Impressive physiology; this Sedra trooper is all taught, limber muscle; a born warrior...stay focused Prix.
+Impressive physiology; this Sedra trooper is all taught, limber muscle; a born warrior, those spot patterns are...all over...stay focused Prix.
 Standard medae'bot wash should do it, just have to calibrate it for her.
 Medae washes are cooking, just enough time to clean and prep the wound.

 Prix: "I'll have something for your pain soon, just have to synthesize it"<br>
 Shemeshea: \*nods\*<br>